 Do Some Initial Assessments

-I do not hurry on my Math revisions, so I do an initial assessment.
+I do not hurry with my Math revisions, so I do an initial assessment.
 The first thing that every student should do is to figure out how to focus on their revisions.
 This assessment serves as a past paper or mock exam to me.
 The best thing about it is that I get key insights about the areas I do well and other areas I should focus more on.

 After identifying and understanding my weakest and strongest topics, I start planning out how I want to revise.